python-postgres/fe/postgresql/documentation/driver.rst

 Row Interface Points
 --------------------

-Rows implement the `collections.Mapping` and `collections.Sequence` interfaces.
+Rows implement the `collections.abc.Mapping` and `collections.abc.Sequence` interfaces.

  ``Row.keys()``
   An iterable producing the column names.
 Order is not guaranteed.
 See the